moosetechnology/moosetechnology.github.io/_drafts/2025-03-25-tree-sitter.md

 - (on Linux) it creates a `libtree-sitter-perl.so` dynamic library file.
   This must be moved in some standard library path (I chose `/usr/lib/x86_64-linux-gnu/` because this is where the `libtree-sitter.so` file was).

-Pharo uses FFI to link to the grammar library, that's why it needs to be in a standard directory.
+Pharo uses FFI to link to the grammar library, that's why it's a good idea to put it in a standard directory.
+You can also put this library file in the same directory as your Pharo image, or in the directory where the Pharo launcher puts the virtual machines.

 The subclasses of `FFILibraryFinder` can tell you what are the standard directories on your installation.
 For example on Linux, `FFIUnix64LibraryFinder new paths` returns a list of paths that includes `'/usr/lib/x86_64-linux-gnu/'` where we did put our grammar.so file.

 ## Binding tree-sitter in Pharo